intel-analytics/ipex-llm/python/llm/example/GPU/HF-Transformers-AutoModels/Model/chatglm3/README.md

 </details>

+> [!NOTE]
-> Note: For the first time that each model runs on Intel iGPU/Intel Arc™ A300-Series or Pro A60, it may take several minutes to compile.
+> For the first time that each model runs on Intel iGPU/Intel Arc™ A300-Series or Pro A60, it may take several minutes to compile.
-### 3. Running examples
+### 4. Running examples

 ```
 python ./generate.py --repo-id-or-model-path REPO_ID_OR_MODEL_PATH --prompt PROMPT --n-predict N_PREDICT